shadowlockgh/licentia/guides/bodyslide_guide.md

 ## Step :two: &mdash; Run Bodyslide

 Once you have created your Output mod head over to the Top Right of MO2 to the launch section.
-Open the dropdown and select BodySlide x64, then run the program.
+Open the dropdown and select `BodySlide x64`, then run the program.

 <img src="/images/guides_images/bodyslide_guide/3_run_bodyslide.png" alt="Run Bodyslide" style="width:70%; height:auto;">